Brisbane additional floral emblem community consultation

-Brisbane City Council is asking residents to have their say on the introduction of an additional floral emblem for Brisbane.
+Brisbane City Council asked residents to have their say on the introduction of an additional floral emblem for Brisbane.

 Brisbane’s floral emblem